NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 - The gradient of æther energy density is the strength of the gravitational field.

 - Variable local speed of light based on æther energy and its relationship to local permittivity and permeability.

 - Redshift: gravitational, doppler, cosmological (galaxy local expansion), inflationary

 - Gauge invariance via Lorentz factor

 - Gravitational: lossless energy wave with neighboring particles.

 - Weak: implemented by electric field fragments of photons in reactions.

 - Electromagnetic: implemented by the photon, acts on electric charge of electron and proton.

 - Strong: the magnetic field of the wave equation of particles.

 - Recycling of standard matter (including superfluid gas) through high energy objects or events.
-In particular, active galactic nuclei (AGN) supermassive black holes (SMBH), Planck particle plasma, and emission via jet or rupture. [dark matter, galaxy rotation curves, anomalous redshift observations, expansion?]
+In particular, active galactic nuclei (AGN) supermassive black holes (SMBH), Planck particle core, and emission of Planck scale plasma via jet or rupture. [dark matter, galaxy rotation curves, anomalous redshift observations, expansion?]

 - Anti-matter hiding as payload in protons and neutrons.
 This solves the longstanding question of where is the expected anti-matter. [baryon asymmetry]

 - Instead of a cosmic inflation and a one-time big bang, intermittent ongoing galaxy local bangs/jets and galaxy local inflation. [universe age]

-- Variable maximum speed of light given by local permittivity and permeability as a function of the local energy density of spacetime æther. [gravitational lensing]
+- Variable speed of light and refraction given by local permittivity and permeability as a function of the local energy density of spacetime æther. [gravitational lensing]